 A student in grades 9-12 will be advanced a grade level based on the number of course credits earned.
-[See Grade Level Classification on page Error!
-Bookmark not defined..]
+[See Grade Level Classification on page 57.]

 Students will also have multiple opportunities to retake EOC assessments.
-[See Graduation on page Error!
-Bookmark not defined. and Standardized Testing on page 78.]
+[See Graduation on page 58 and Standardized Testing on page 85.]